All About Cognitive Behavioural Therapy (CBT) for Mental Health Problems at Tranceform Psychology in Wolverhampton &

 Cognitive Behavioural Therapy does not suit every person and one of the principal reasons is that a lot of work and effort has to be put into the sessions in order to get the best results.

-A great many people suffering problems are looking for some sort of ‘magical’ cure or ‘miracle’ process that allows them to make fundamental changes without having to make too many sacrifices and put in a lot of effort.
+A great many people suffering mental health problems are looking for some sort of ‘magical’ cure or ‘miracle’ process that allows them to make fundamental changes without having to make too many sacrifices and put in a lot of effort.

 Whilst this would be really fantastic if it was true, the fact is that the only person who can really make the necessary changes is yourself, and if you are willing to put in the effort, then Cognitive Behavioural Therapy is a proven way of doing this.

 Tranceform’s Cognitive Behavioural Therapy Course

-Our CBT course is organised as a complete ‘system’ during which you will learn and develop a range of understandings about your current beliefs, create new and more effective coping mechanisms and acquire a comprehensive suite of skills for going forward in life free from mental obstacles.
+Our CBT course is organised as a complete ‘system’ during which you will learn and develop a range of understandings about your current beliefs, create new and more effective coping skills and acquire a comprehensive suite of strategies for going forward in life free from mental obstacles.

 How Many Sessions of Cognitive Behavioural Therapy Will I Need?

 (a) How long you have been suffering from your problem (this is because changing thinking patterns that have been embedded for 6 months or 20 years may require different amounts of effort and time to change)

 As a guide, people will generally attend Cognitive Behavioural Therapy for anywhere from 10 to 30 sessions, and in some extreme cases, longer than this, but our course has a very defined ‘pathway’ that is designed to help you achieve excellent results as quickly and effectively as possible.